aristanetworks/j2lint/README.md

 AVD Ecosystem - Jinja2 Linter

-## Goal
+## Project Goals

 Build a Jinja2 linter that will provide the following capabilities:

 - Validate syntax according to [AVD style guide](https://avd.sh/en/latest/docs/contribution/style-guide.html)
-- Develop extension that works with VSCode and potentianly others IDEs i.e PyCharm
+- Develop extension that works with VSCode and potentially other IDEs i.e PyCharm
-  - if supporting multiple IDEs adds to much complexity, support for VSCode will take priority
+  - if supporting multiple IDEs adds too much complexity, support for VSCode will take priority
 - Capability to run as a GitHub Action and used to enforce style in our CI pipeline

 ## Syntax and code style issues